syncfusion/blazor-docs/src/lists/listview/how-to/trace-events-of-listview.md

----
-title: "ListView how to trace events of listview"
-component: "ListView"
-description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
----

 # How to trace events of listview

 The ListView control triggers events based on its actions.
 The events can be used as extension points to perform